WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Released in the 70s, wherein the popularity of Italian gialli are on full force within Europe, Don’t Look Now is a British/Italian thriller that breathes the same kind of artistic flair and ominous tone its Italian cousins are known for, resulting to an acceptable title that can be well-enjoyed by fans alike.

 The film opens with a family; the father John Baxter (Donald Sutherland) was busy working on restorations while talking to his wife over the phone.
-Said wife, Laura (Julie Christie), had just returned from a trip and is excited to see the family.
-Unknown to them, their young daughter Christine (Sharon Williams), who was playing outside, slipped and fell into a pond while they were talking, wherein the father was first to notice after he couldn’t hear her anymore.
+Said wife, Laura (Julie Christie), just returned from a trip and is excited to see the family.
+Unknown to them, their young daughter Christine (Sharon Williams), who was playing outside, slipped and fell into a pond while they were talking, wherein John only noticed after he couldn’t hear her anymore.
 Rushing outside, he found her drowned and grieves over the loss.

 An upside-down reflection?
 Or a hinted fate?

-Some time later since the incident, the couple had grown silent and tries to bury the past by working together to restore the magnificent paintings at an old church.
-Their stay there, however, are plagued with strange and dangerous occurrences including a pair of sisters who one claims to be psychic, John seeing visions of their late daughter wearing the same red coat she died in, as well as a series of nightly killings involving women.
+Some time later since the incident, the couple has grown silent and tries to bury the past by working together to restore the magnificent paintings of an old church in Venice.
+Their stay there, however, are plagued with strange and dangerous occurrences including a pair of sisters who one claim to be psychic, John seeing visions of their late daughter wearing the same red coat she died in, as well as a series of nightly killings involving women.
 Could there be a connection linking all of this?
-Is the couple finally going mad from the guilt and loss?
+Or are the couple finally going mad from the guilt and loss?

-With contexts of the supernatural thrown in with the heavy atmosphere and story, Don’t Look Now can act as a character study on two main casts, focusing on what could be the mentally and emotionally deteriorating as the loss of their daughter began to push them further into possible dementia as well as the lengths one would believe in to keep themselves sane, even if it is actually doing the opposite.
+With contexts of the supernatural thrown in to its heavy atmosphere and story, Don’t Look Now can act as a character study surrounding the two main casts, focusing on what could be the mental and emotional deterioration as the loss of their daughter begins to push them further into possible dementia, as well as the lengths one would believe in to keep themselves sane, even if it is actually doing the opposite.

 John and Laura Baxter tries to mend old wounds.